When Worries Take Over

 - Tools to assist in assessment and the key components required for a successful multi-pronged management approach

-- Effective strategies for working with anxious children and young people that have applicability across a range of professional contexts, including strategies to support and enhance cognitive-behavioural therapy treatment in an age appropriate way.
+- Effective strategies for working with anxious young people that have applicability across a range of professional contexts, including strategies to support and enhance cognitive-behavioural therapy treatment in an age appropriate way.

 - Ideas for collaborating with parents and for managing anxiety in the school setting.